cen4010-fa23-g07/milestone-3/README.md

 **Support** - Actor who helps a consumer in need of usage towards the program.
 **Favorable** - Suggest common problems to users after many similar equations are presented.
 **Solve/Explain** - To move on to the next step of the equation with an explaination as to why it is.
+**Stats** - A statistical overview of what the user accomplished, studied, practiced, etc.
+**Adding** - Actor storing specified equations into their Account history.
+**Delete** - Actor deleting account.
+**Update** - Actor is given option to update their Account's password and such.

 ## Overview, scenarios, and use-cases